Robert-Zacchigna/MKVAudioSubsDefaulter/README.md

                                     within the specified library folder (Default: 0) -ext, --file-extensions             Specify media file extensions to search for in a comma separated list (Default: '.mkv'),
                                     EX: '.mkv,.mp4,.avi'
+-plsz, --pool-size                  When using the '-lib/--library' arg, specify the size of the processing pool
+                                    (number of concurrent processes) to speed up media file processing.
+                                    Depending on your machine and size of your library, you should stay between 1-10 (Default: 1)
 -regfil, --regex-filter             When using the '-lib/--library' arg, specify a regex query to filter for specific
                                     media files (Default: None) -dr, --dry-run                      Perform a dry run, no changes made to files but summary of predicted changes will be outputted